oconnor663/jacko.io/posts/snooze.md

 Snoozing can cause mysterious latencies and timeouts, but the clearest and most dramatic snoozing bugs are deadlocks ("futurelocks").
 Let's look at several examples.
-Our test subject today is `foo`, a toy function that takes a private async lock and pretends to do some work:[^nothing_wrong]
+Our test subject today will be `foo`, a toy function that takes a private async lock and pretends to do some work:[^nothing_wrong]

 [^nothing_wrong]: I want to emphasize that there's nothing wrong with `foo`.
 We
     could make examples like these with of any form of async blocking: